Neighborhoods of Milwaukee: Martin Drive

-The Martin Drive neighborhood is located on Milwaukee's west side.
+The Martin Drive neighborhood is located on the city's west side.
 The neighborhood is located north and west of Miller Brewing Company.
 It includes Harley-Davidson and the Highland Avenue Viaduct.
 The neighborhood was built up in the 1920s and is home to several old apartment buildings.
 The neighborhood has retained its density and is still one of the safest neighborhoods in the city.
 Martin Drive is bordered by Martin Drive in the south, 35th Street in the east, Vliet Street in the north, and WIS 175 in the west.
 Milwaukee's Washington Park is located adjacent, just north of the neighborhood.

 After several decades of stagnant growth the neighborhood is now seeing redevelopment with a few new businesses and building renovations.
 As such, the neighborhood supports many small and upstart businesses such as Eat Cake, Milwaukee Nut Company, a law office and State Street Animal Hospital among others.
 Martin Drive has several private and public schools nearby.
 Grocery stores, hardware stores and pharmacies are in close proximity to the Martin Drive Neighborhood.
 The neighborhood has a strong and dedicated volunteer-led neighborhood association, the Martin Drive Neighborhood Association.